MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/custom-reports/power-bi-integration.md

 7. Use the database schema from [this document](database-schema.md) to build relations required for your custom reporting requirements

 > [!Tip]
-> To get started, MCT provides customers with out of the box custom visualizations through Power BI Dashboard to effectively track learner’s progress across courses.
+> To get started, MCT provides customers with custom visualizations through Power BI Dashboard to effectively track learner’s progress across courses.
-> [MCT PowerBI custom Dashboard.zip](https://github.com/MicrosoftDocs/microsoft-community-training/files/6966837/MCT.PowerBI.custom.Dashboard.zip) this folder has custom PowerBI dashboard and a step by step procedure to replace the data source to connect it with your database to start getting out of the box insights from vizualizations.
+> [MCT PowerBI custom Dashboard.zip](https://github.com/MicrosoftDocs/microsoft-community-training/files/6966837/MCT.PowerBI.custom.Dashboard.zip) this folder has custom PowerBI dashboard and a step by step procedure to replace the data source to connect it with your database to get into out of the box insights from vizualizations.